stakater/kubestackplus-docs/content/for-delivery-engineers/how-to-guides/use-a-cluster-task-in-pipeline/use-a-clustertask-in-pipeline.md

           ↑↑↑↑↑↑↑↑↑↑↑↑↑
           - defaultTaskName: stakater-create-git-tag-0-0-3
     ```
-    You can override params in ClusterTask simply by specifying it inside the params field.
+    You can override `params` in ClusterTask simply by specifying it inside the `params` field.

 1. Create a pull request and get these changes merged.

 ### Add clustertask in pipeline as default task

-> Dont follow this section if you ve completed the above section.
+> Don't follow this section if you have completed the above section.

-If you want to add this clustertask as defaultTask in [stakater-tekton-chart](https://github.com/stakater/stakater-tekton-chart), you will need to fork and version control the chart.
+If you want to add this clustertask as `defaultTask` in [stakater-tekton-chart](https://github.com/stakater/stakater-tekton-chart), you will need to fork and version control the chart.
 Push a new version of chart for every new default task.

 #### Fork the Tekton Chart

-1. Fork this repository [stakater-tekton-chart](https://github.com/stakater/stakater-tekton-chart) in your organization and setup CI for pushing helm chart.
+1. Fork this repository [`stakater-tekton-chart`](https://github.com/stakater/stakater-tekton-chart) in your organization and setup CI for pushing helm chart.

     > This should only be performed once.

 #### Add the Task

-1. Navigate to stakater-tekton-chart/default-config/tasks directory & make a new yaml file named same as clustertask name.
+1. Navigate to `stakater-tekton-chart/default-config/tasks` directory & make a new yaml file named same as clustertask name.
-1. Inside the file, Specify name (will be matched with `defaultTaskName` in pipeline.tasks),  taskRef or taskSpec , params & workspaces as specifed below:
+1. Inside the file, Specify name that will be matched with `defaultTaskName` in pipeline.tasks[].defaultTaskName to get  taskRef or taskSpec, params & workspaces.

     ```
-    # name field can be different from CLUSTER_TASK_NAME, this field is matched with defaultTaskName in pipeline.tasks to get the params,workspaces, when, taskRef fields.
+    # name field can be different from CLUSTER_TASK_NAME, this field is matched with defaultTaskName in pipeline.tasks[].defaultTaskName to get the params,workspaces, when, taskRef fields.
     name: DEFAULT_CLUSTER_TASK_NAME
     taskRef:
       task: CLUSTER_TASK_NAME